How to Naturally Treat Bipolar Disorder

 When it comes to treating depressive episodes, some websites suggest using St. John’s wort as a natural remedy.
 However, we strongly advise against this as the supplement has been found to increase your chances of mania and may even interfere with antidepressants. ³⁷

-Furthermore, none of the above-mentioned supplements have been approved by the FDA for treatment of bipolar disorder.
-With that, it’s in your best interest to consult your doctor before consuming these alternative medications.
+Furthermore, none of the supplements discussed here have been approved by the FDA for the treatment of bipolar disorder.
+With that, it’s in your interest to consult your healthcare provider before consuming these alternative medications.

 Traditional Treatment for Bipolar Disorder